SpaikSaucus/net6-ddd-advanced-example/README.md

      * __Services__: contains specific implementations, for example, generating a Report in Excel format.
 The masses must be configured in the AutofacModules to then be used by injecting IComponentContext.

    * #### INFRASTRUCTURE.BOOSTRAP

+      * __AutofacModules__: contains the modules that we define, which will be used to register the components that can be created with reflection.
+In this way, we can use the services that we generate in the _Infrastructure_ layer in the _Application_ layer.
+The use of these services in the _Domain_ layer is discouraged because it must be as isolated as possible.
+      * __Extensions__: contains the configurations necessary for launching our application in a segregated way to improve its understanding and discovery, among other things.

 ## Architecture DDD
 When we work with DDD there are three parts that we must take into account: